bytemech/tf_lz/README.md

 #Terraform Landing Zone

 ##Background
-This repository is an experimental repository to gauge how much quicker it might be to create a templated Landing Zone using Terraform rather than the ARM/PowerShell native Azure IaC toolchain.
+This repository is an experimental repository to gauge how much quicker it might be to create a sample Landing Zone using Terraform rather than the ARM/PowerShell native Azure IaC toolchain.

 ##Usage Guidelines
 This repository is licensed under a copyleft license, please see LICENSE in the root of the repository.